kr-colab/disperseNN/README.md

 - `mutate`: add mutations to the tree sequence until the specified number of SNPs are obtained
 - `tree_list`: list of paths to the tree sequences
 - `target_list`: list of paths to the targets; the order should correspond to the tree list
-- `width_list`: list of map widths; the order should correspond to the tree list.
-(Alternatively, a fixed map width can be provided with `map_width`.)
+- `map_width`: width of the training habitat.
+(Alternatively `width_list` can be used to provide a list of different map widths; the order should correspond to the tree list.)
+- `edge_width`: this is the width of edge to 'crop' from the sides of the map.
+In other words, individuals are sampled edge_width distance from the sides of the map.
 - `sampling_width`: value in range (0,1), in proportion to the map width
 - `batch_size`: for the data generator
 - `threads`: number of threads